 Eindhoven is the fifth largest city in the Netherlands, and including suburbs it has about 420,000 inhabitants.
 The city of Eindhoven offers a relaxed, multicultural environment, high quality of life and many options for extra-curricular activities.
 The city has a mild climate, and it is well-connected by rail, air, and road links with major European cities, and offers the best of the Dutch cuisine.
 The city is at the heart of the Brainport region of Netherlands, a region with high growth, high innovation, and many permanent employment opportunities for expats.
 English is often used for common life activities.

-We seek to appoint assistant/associate/full professors in AI who are passionate about research as well as teaching.
+We seek to appoint an assistant or associate professor in AI who is passionate about research as well as teaching.
 We welcome excellent candidates that can contribute to any of our current AI areas.
 The working language in the department and across the university is English.

 An important aspect of TU/e’s vision on education is that research and education go hand in hand, both at Bachelor and Master level.
 Next to your research, education is an important part of your job.
 The TU/e helps its scientific staff to further develop their teaching skills by offering a training program that leads to an official teaching certification from Dutch Universities (Basic Teaching Qualification).

 The department has an attractive starting package for its new faculty members.
 Candidates moving to the Netherlands from abroad may qualify for a tax incentive scheme, where 30% of your income is tax free for a (maximum) period of five years.
 Click here for more information.

 Further information with respect to the position can be obtained from prof.dr.
 Mykola Pechenizkiy, m.pechenizkiy[at]tue.nl.